MERVEX-group/knobi/README.md

 # knobi

-Authors: Cousido-Rocha, M., Paz, A., Pennino, M.G., Cerviño, S.
+Authors: Paz, A., Cousido-Rocha, M., Pennino, M.G., Cerviño, S.

 Application of a KBPM (Known Biomass Production Model):
 (1) the fitting of KBPM to each stock;
-(2) the retrospective analysis to identify regime shifts;  and (3) the estimation of the effects of environmental variability.
+(2) the retrospective analysis to identify regime shifts;
+(3) the estimation of the effects of environmental variability;
+(4) the estimation of forecasts.

 First step is to install `devtools` package using `install.packages("devtools")`.